 Swift functions can have optional arguments by specifying default values in the function definition.
-When the function is called, if an optional argument is missing, the default value for that argument is used.
+When the function is called and an optional argument is missing, the default value for that argument is used.

-An optional argument is one that can be omitted in the function call rather than a required argument that takes an optional value.
+Note that an optional argument is one that can be omitted in the function call, rather than a required argument that takes an optional value.
 This naming is unfortunate.
 It may help to think of these as default arguments rather than optional arguments.

-A default parameter value is specified after the type in the function signature, with an equals (=) and then the expression.
-This expression is re-evaluated each time the function is called without a corresponding argument.
+A default parameter value is specified after the type in the function signature, with an equal sign (=) and then the expression.
+The expression is re-evaluated each time the function is called without a corresponding value.
+Default arguments are implicitly named so that the hash (indicating a named argument) is superfluous and will generate warnings.

-In the costOf example, instead of passing the value of costs each time, it could be defined with a default parameter:
+In the costOf example, instead of passing the value of costs each time, it could be defined with a default parameter as follows:

 '''

-func costOf(items items:[String], costs:[String:Int] = costs) -> Int {
+func costOf(#items:[String], costs:[String:Int] = costs) -> Int {

-Var cost = 0
+. var cost = 0

-for item in items {
+. for item in items {

-if let ci = costs[item] {
+. if let cm = costs[item] {

-cost += ci
+. cost += cm

+. }

+. }

-}
+. }

-return cost
+. return cost

-}
+. }

 costOf(items:shopping)

-$R2: Int = 10
+$R3: Int = 10

 costOf(items:shopping, costs:costs)

-$R3: Int = 10
+$R4: Int = 10

 '''